Last updated: 02/20/2019

 Detoxing from opioids involves more than clearing the toxins from the body.
 Long term cravings and altered brain functions can leave a person vulnerable to higher rates of relapse than a majority of other drugs.
 Although opioid withdrawals are not generally life-threatening, they can be painful and unpleasant and for many, the detox process is too overwhelming to complete on their own, requiring a substitute medication for both the acute phase and the post withdrawals to keep them engaged in the process.

-Suboxone detoxification provides the adequate source of help many opioid-dependent individuals need to stave off withdrawals and cravings while they work towards eliminating illicit opioid dependence.
-According to the NIDA “When patients receive buprenorphine instead of clonidine to help them withdraw from opioid abuse, they are more likely to succeed.”
+Suboxone detoxification provides an adequate source of help many opioid-dependent individuals need to stave off withdrawals and cravings while they work towards eliminating illicit opioid dependence.

 Benefits of Suboxone Detoxification

 Suboxone detoxification can be provided in a variety of inpatient or outpatient settings including office-based treatments that have, increasingly, become more abundant and available.
-According to the SAMHSA,”Office‐based treatment with buprenorphine promises to bring opioid addiction care into the mainstream of medical practice, thereby greatly expanding access to treatment and bringing new hope to thousands.”
-Suboxone detoxification therefore, can be treated like many other health complication in closer relationships between the physician and the patient.
+Suboxone detoxification can be treated like most other health complications in closer relationships between the physician and the patient.

 Because there is a leniency in the dispensing requirements of Suboxone, less frequent visits are necessary and prescriptions up to a month can help to eliminate some of the burdens of travel, time, and costs associated with other treatments.